nmdoshi/WatsonStudioPremium-Tutorial-COVID19-Analysis/Tutorial3 - Decision Optimization/DecisionOptimization.md

 ## Tutorial
 Decision Optimization adds prescriptive analytics capabilities to IBM Watson Studio and IBM Watson Machine Learning.
 This hands-on lab is created around a simple Marketing Campaign problem.
 In 45 minutes, you set up a Watson Studio project and go through all the necessary steps to use Decision Optimization for Watson Studio and Decision Optimization for Watson Machine Learning.

+In the previous 2 Tutorials we used the COVID-19 dataset to refine and predict cases using SPSS visual model building interface.Based on predictive model counties and Michgan need to be prepared and will require PPE for hospitals.

 In this tutorial, you will explore the following key capabilities:
  * You will learn how to build Optimization model
  * A model builder to guide developers through the typical optimization development steps